osrf/rmf_core/docs/contributing.md

 ament_uncrustify -c emf_code_style.cfg .
 ```
 The `--reformat` option may be passed into the `ament_uncrustify` call to apply the changes in place.
 However, this is recommended only after manually reviewing the changes.

-### Python
-### Version

-Python 3 is targeted for development.

-### Style

-PEP8 guidelines for code format are adopted with 80 characters per line limit. `pycodestyle` is the linter of choice for python files.